diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The way recovery works is as follows.
 An application master sends `periodic heartbeats` to the resource manager, and in the event of application master failure, the resource manager will detect the failure and start a new instance of the master running in a new container (managed by a node manager).
 In the case of the MapReduce application master, `it will use the job history to recover the state of the tasks that were already run by the (failed) application so they don’t have to be rerun`.
 Recovery is enabled by default, but can be disabled by setting `yarn.app.mapreduce.am.job.recovery.enable` to false.

-The MapReduce client polls the application master for progress reports, but if its application master fails, the client needs to locate the new instance.
-During job initialization, the client asks the resource manager for the application master’s address, and then caches it so it doesn’t overload the resource manager with a request every time it needs to poll the application master.
-If the application master fails, however, the client will experience a timeout when it issues a status update, at which point the client will go back to the resource manager to ask for the new application master’s address.
+`The MapReduce client polls the application master for progress reports`, but if its application master fails, the client needs to locate the new instance. `During job initialization, the client asks the resource manager for the application master’s address, and then caches it` so it doesn’t overload the resource manager with a request every time it needs to poll the application master. `If the application master fails, however, the client will experience a timeout when it issues a status update, at which point the client will go back to the resource manager to ask for the new application master’s address`.

 #### Node Manager Failure
 If a node manager fails by crashing or running very slowly, it will stop sending heartbeats to the resource manager (or send them very infrequently).
-The resource manager will notice a node manager that has stopped sending heartbeats if it hasn’t received one for 10 minutes (this is configured, in milliseconds, via the `yarn.resourcemanager.nm.liveness-monitor.expiry-interval-ms` property) and remove it from its pool of nodes to schedule containers on.
+The resource manager will notice a node manager that has stopped sending heartbeats if it hasn’t received one for 10 minutes (this is configured, in milliseconds, via the `yarn.resourcemanager.nm.liveness-monitor.expiry-interval-ms` property) and `remove it from its pool of nodes to schedule containers on`.

-Any task or application master running on the failed node manager will be recovered using the mechanisms described in the previous two sections.
-In addition, the application master arranges for map tasks that were run and completed successfully on the failed node manager to be rerun if they belong to incomplete jobs, since their intermediate output residing on the failed node manager’s local filesystem may not be accessible to the reduce task.
+`Any task or application master running on the failed node manager will be recovered using the mechanisms described in the previous two sections.` In addition, the application master arranges for map tasks that were run and completed successfully on the failed node manager to be rerun if they belong to incomplete jobs, since their intermediate output residing on the failed node manager’s local filesystem may not be accessible to the reduce task.

 Node managers may be blacklisted if the number of failures for the application is high, even if the node manager itself has not failed. `Blacklisting is done by the application master`, and for MapReduce the application master will try to reschedule tasks on different nodes if more than three tasks fail on a node manager.
 The user may set the threshold with the `mapreduce.job.maxtaskfailures.per.tracker` job property.

-Note that the resource manager does not do blacklisting across applications (at the time of writing), so tasks from new jobs may be scheduled on bad nodes even if they have been blacklisted by an application master running an earlier job.
+`Note that the resource manager does not do blacklisting across applications` (at the time of writing), so tasks from new jobs may be scheduled on bad nodes even if they have been blacklisted by an application master running an earlier job.

 #### Resource Manager Failure
-`In the default configuration, the resource manager is a single point of failure`, since in the (unlikely) event of machine failure, all running jobs fail—and can’t be recovered.
+`In the default configuration, the resource manager is a single point of failure`, since in the (unlikely) event of machine failure, all running jobs fail—and `can’t be recovered`.

 `To achieve high availability (HA), it is necessary to run a pair of resource managers in an active-standby configuration`.
 If the active resource manager fails, then the standby can take over without a significant interruption to the client.